 Standard Operation for a Telescopic Cylinder

-As an example, a 3 stage cylinder may experience the following miss/slam: the largest sleeve extends properly and then the plunger starts extending before the middle (or next larger) sleeve starts to extend.
-The middle sleeve finally breaks loose and shoots out, causing it and the plunger to collapse or drop back into the cylinder creating a loud banging noise as the dump truck cylinder slams down.
+Here’s what dump truck Mis-Staging can look like with a 3-stage cylinder: the largest sleeve extends properly, but the plunger starts extending before the middle (or next larger) sleeve starts to extend.
+The middle sleeve finally breaks loose and shoots out, causing it and the plunger to collapse or drop back into the cylinder.
+This creates a loud banging noise as the dump truck cylinder slams down.

-There are several reasons the cylinder may be missing stages of the extension or retraction operation:
+There are several reasons the dump truck cylinder may be missing stages of the extension or retraction operation:

-- The Pack/Seal or a Bearing on the sleeve that is not moving may be too tight, which prohibits the sleeve from extending or retracting in the proper sequence.
+- The sleeve’s Pack/Seal or Bearing is not moving or may be too tight, prohibiting the sleeve from extending or retracting in the proper sequence.

 - A bent, egg-shaped, or bulging sleeve can cause tightness, resulting in the sleeve being unable to extend or retract appropriately.